wences-sanchez/Knowledge-Base/pages/Pro Puppet (highlights).md

 		- #[[pink]] #[[rosa]]
 	- -
 	- -
-	- Pasos de la capa Transaccional de Puppet. #card
+	- Pasos de la capa Transaccional de Puppet. #car
 		- steps: Interpret and compile your configuration.
 Communicate the compiled configuration to the agent.
 Apply the configuration on the agent.
 Report the results of that application to the master.
 		- ([Location 789](https://readwise.io/to_kindle?action=open&asin=B00I1X40FE&location=789))
 		- #[[blue]] #[[azul]]